TechnologyClassroom/SetupNotes/ESXi.md

 Updates are cumulative.
 Click on the blue Download button for the latest update.

+Check to see if there is an update.

 Open a terminal.
 Navigate to the download location.

 Use scp to copy the update to the server.
 Note: WinSCP can be used on Windows